The-Bookery/finriq/README.md

 # Finriq

-A custom Discord bot for the Black Cat Reading Corner, a community dedicated to the creation, consumption, admiration, and discussion of literature.
+A custom Discord bot for the Old Black Cats, a community dedicated to the creation, consumption, admiration, and discussion of literature.